Darin755/Rawsonlinux/README.md

 Rawsonlinuxscripts contains the scripts for Rawson Linux

-when the script is run it will copy home directory files and folders to the $HOME directory then copy the scripts from the Rawsonlinux directory to /usr/bin Then it will configure lightdm
+when the script is run it will copy home directory files and folders to the $HOME directory.
+It then copy the scripts from the Rawsonlinux directory to /usr/bin.
+After that will configure lightdm.
-After that it will install Jarvis
+Then it will install Jarvis.
+It then will clean up.

 to install: